Atlas - A Search Service for Images, Spectra, and

 Introduction and Instructions

-The user interfaces for all the data sets served through Atlas are similar.
-Each Atlas Data Collection Homepage has a short description of the data set, along with any documentation and links for further information.
-Generally an all-sky image (or local region of the sky) is presented at the top of the collection home page in black and white.
-Typically this all-sky image is a 12 um superposition using the IRAS Sky Survey Atlas (ISSA) "plates"/images, unless noted otherwise, with a resolution of 0.5 degrees.
-The color overlays on this sky image are the footprints (positions) of the areas covered by that data set collection.
+Each dataset has a homepage with a short description.
+Generally an all-sky image (or a smaller region) is presented at the top of the homepage in black and white.
+Often this image is made from 12 micron IRAS Sky Survey Atlas (ISSA) "plates", with a resolution of 0.5 degrees.
+The color overlays on this image are the footprints of the areas covered by that dataset.
 Image data are usually displayed as red rectangles overlaid on the sky, yellow dots indicate source lists, and red (or cyan) dots represent spectra.
 The coordinate system, if displayed, is usually depicted in blue.

 How to use this service: